Follow Us On

 2. Replenish Fluid Loss: You lose fluid while you run.
 While you will replace some of it during the run, filling up after is an easy way to quicken your recovery.
 Water supports every metabolic function and nutrient transfer in the body and having plenty of water will improve every bodily function.

 3. Eat Properly: After depleting your energy stores with exercise, you need to refuel if you expect your body to recover, repair tissues, get stronger and be ready for the next challenge.
 Ideally, you should try to eat within 60 minutes of the end of the run and make sure you include some high-quality protein and complex carbohydrate.
-Be sure to get in line and enjoy the great food the race has provided!
+For example; whole-wheat bread with peanut butter, tuna on rye crackers, turkey wrapped in a whole-wheat tortilla or 1/2 bagel with jam.

 4. Stretch: Gentle stretching is a simple and fast way to help your muscles recover.
 You can also use a foam roller or the stick to help loosen you up.